dennisushi/interactive-data-viz-widgets/README.md

 ![img/hover-lines.PNG](img/hover-lines.PNG)

-- An image plot with hover-over pixel information (e.g. XY coordinates and Tile type for a map-like image)
+- An image plot with hover-over pixel information (e.g. XY coordinates and Tile type for a map-like image).
+The css style of the hover information is modifyable.

 ![img/map-capture.PNG](img/map-capture.PNG)